 Physical Signs of Ripeness

-The length of time isn't the only indicator of ripeness.
+The length of time to harvest isn't the only indicator of ripeness.
 Growing conditions can affect the time it takes for pepperoncini to mature.
 Once the calendar indicates the peppers should be near ripe, check the plants regularly to see if the peppers are actually ripe.
 Mature pepperoncini peppers are usually between 2 and 5 inches long and about 1 inch wide.
 They appear wrinkled or crinkly when they're ready.
 The fruits should feel firm when you touch them if they're mature.

 A pepperoncini starts out green as it's growing and changes color as it matures.
 Pepperoncini peppers are usually harvested when they're a yellow-green color; however, you can wait until they turn red as well.
 You'll likely notice the pepper turning a pinkish color before it changes to red.